 Creating an icon set may seem like an easy task, but it poses quite a few challenges.
 Many designers find it easier to design a unique icon rather than creating an icon set.
 That's because a set of items presents a different type of rules.
 All icons need to work together as a team: you need to consider the weight, the strokes and the shapes in order to achieve a consistent result.
 This process may take a few iterations to get to your desired result, but it's rewarding and interesting.

-For this tutorial we are going to use Sketch.
 Although you can choose whichever vector programme you like, Sketch is a great option.
 It is primarily designed to be a graphic application for web and mobile designers, UX designers and icon designers, and is becoming a solid alternative to the most common screen design software.
-The application looks and feels great, is well designed, and easy to learn if you come from other design tools like Illustrator, Fireworks or Flash.
+The application looks and feels great, is well designed, and easy to learn if you are used to other design tools like Illustrator, Fireworks or Flash.

 Launch Sketch and create an artboard (A).
 Draw an area with your mouse or Wacom pen on the canvas – you can tweak the dimensions afterwards in the inspector panel on the right-hand side.
 You can also change the position and the background colour and select the features you prefer.